devSayca/devSayca/README.md

 ## **[📜 DRAFT - Universal development formal method](https://github.com/Sayca-Jferone/DRAFT/)**

-A **5-dimensions invariant matrix** designed to reduce developer cognitive load through staged logical resolution, from fuzzy intent to live systems.
+> ❔ It's a 5-dimensions invariant matrix designed to reduce developer cognitive load through staged logical resolution, from fuzzy intent to live systems.

+⚠️ 1.
+The question if a system is "vibe-coded" or "native-coded" becomes now irrelevant once the system has passed through DRAFT and been audited - the origin no longer predicts the outcome.

+⚠️ 2. **DRAFT viability:** *"DRAFT made me realize that no source of design (whether human or artificial, individual or consensual) guarantees validity in itself; only the structured confrontation of several such sources reduces the risk of undetected error."*

+---

 # 🧠 Posture